Write a Program That Reads a Floating-point Number and Prints Zero if the Number Is Zero

 - In

-, nosotros go and print an integer:#include <cs50.h> #include <stdio.h> int main ( void ) { int age = get_int ( "What'due south your age? \due north " ); int days = historic period * 365 ; printf ( "You are at to the lowest degree %i days old. \n " , days ); }
+int.c, nosotros go and print an integer:#include <cs50.h> #include <stdio.h> int main ( void ) { int age = get_int ( "What'due south your age? \due north " ); int days = historic period * 365 ; printf ( "You are at to the lowest degree %i days old. \n " , days ); }- Notice that we utilize

-to print an integer. - We can now run
+%ito print an integer. - We can now run

-. - We tin can combine lines and remove the
+make intand run our plan with./int. - We tin can combine lines and remove the

-variable with:int age = get_int ( "What's your age? \n " ); printf ( "You are at least %i days old. \n " , age * 365 );
+daysvariable with:int age = get_int ( "What's your age? \n " ); printf ( "You are at least %i days old. \n " , age * 365 ); - Or even combine everything in one line:

-printf ( "You are at least %i days quondam. \n " , get_int ( "What'south your age? \n " ) * 365 );
+printf ( "You are at least %i days quondam. \n " , get_int ( "What'south your age? \n " ) * 365 ); - Though, once a line is besides long or complicated, it may be better to keep ii or even three lines for readability.

 - Notice that we utilize